faraazahmad/c_editor/README.md

 # c_editor
-An attempt to build a text editor in C
+A text editor in C that runs in the terminal.
+(WIP)